Drafting Secure Prenuptial And Postnuptial Agreements

 Prenuptial (before marriage) agreements and postnuptial (after marriage) agreements play a greater role today than ever before.
 Many individuals are choosing to marry later in life, and they often bring significant assets into the marriage that they have accumulated through years of hard work.
 A prenuptial agreement is vital to safeguarding their financial interests from the uncertainties of the future.

 The Buhrer Law Firm is a Louisiana practice dedicated to offering strategic legal guidance to clients in Metairie and throughout the area.
-With 20 years of experience, founding attorney R. Scott Buhrer understands the significant impact that such agreements can have.
+With more than 30 years of experience, founding attorney R. Scott Buhrer understands the significant impact that such agreements can have.
 They can potentially affect a host of family law matters if the relationship should end by divorce, death or separation.
 Such matters can include:

 - The division of assets and debts